yeasy/docker-nginx/README.md

 The image is based on official `nginx:1.9`.

 # What has been changed?
+## set timezone
+Set the timezone to Asia/Shanghai.

 ## add apache2-utils
 Add the apache2-utils to support http basic auth.